 Along with managing the previously mentioned areas of the supply chain, supply chain management also covers the price, quality, and quantity of a product that is too available to potential customers.
 As all businesses understand, the quality and quantity of the commodity used for a product affect the product’s final price.
 The commodity’s popularity predetermines a commodity’s price for a given market.
 This price is further impacted by the quantity and quality of the commodity.
 As the number of commodities increase, the overall price can decrease, but the commodity’s quality may also decrease, and vice versa.

 How does third-party risk impact SCM?

-Many organizations manage third-party risk case by case or with numerous systems, policies and frameworks.
-While this addresses most of what is required for an effective third-party risk management, it does not provide a comprehensive and consistent framework.
-The manufacturers, suppliers, and vendors risk failing to capture the full lifecycle and range of third-party relationships, which may create inefficiencies, blind spots and inconsistencies.
-The due diligence aspect of monitoring and reporting available data can integrate into your workflow of third-party risk management processes for accountability.
+Many organizations manage third-party risk case by case or with numerous systems, policies, and frameworks.
+While this addresses most of what is required for effective third-party risk management, it does not provide a comprehensive and consistent framework.
+The manufacturers, suppliers, and vendors risk failing to capture the full lifecycle and range of third-party relationships, which may create inefficiencies, blind spots, and inconsistencies.
+The due diligence aspect of monitoring and reporting available data can integrate into your third-party risk management processes for accountability.
 Understanding how well a potential third-party handles their duties of maintaining various compliance standards while handling or storing sensitive intellectual property and customer data can better help your business understand what risks are associated with sharing data.